These are the rationale and outcomes behind the practices we have in forest school.

 - Learning and Relationship Continuity through Consistent Attendance

 In order for the learners to build quality relationships with their peers, attendance in Forest School has to be consistent, just as with attending any other learning institute.
-The resources for learning comes from these 3 elements.
+The resources for learning comes from 3 elements.
 A consistent attendance will ensure the learners full enjoyment and development of their socio-emotional self.
 Projects and continuation of learning experience can also be enhanced through simply being around consistently.

 - Building Resilience through Failures / Mistakes

-What I (Darren) did, was to shake up the process.
+What I (Darren) did was to revamp the process.
 I got the child to read the spelling words for 1 minute.
 Then I test him immediately.
-(At the start, he was very apprehensive, because he was afraid to make mistake, he left many answer blank).
+At the start, he was very apprehensive because he was afraid to make mistakes and left many answers blank.
 The child has 8 out of 10 answers incorrect.
 I went through the mistake with him, told him to make a wild guess on the words when he hear them for the next one, use his instinct, trust himself.
-I gave him back the spelling list for another minute, then I tested him again.
-He was less apprehensive.
-He had 5 out of 10 answers correct.
-We repeated the process 2 more times.
-He had 10 out of 10 answers correct, by the end of the process.
-It took him 20 minute to complete ‘this’ spelling process, compared with the old drill model which took 90 minute.
+We repeated this process and he was less apprehensive, scoring 5 out of 10.
+After two more tries, he managed to score full marks.
+Compared to the conventional model of teaching spelling that took a total of 90 minutes, this process only took 20 minutes.

-The point we should see here is not in the correct answers or time saved, it is in the psychological impact on the child to continue trying in spite of their mistakes and setbacks.
+The point here is not in the number of correct answers or time saved on teaching, rather, it is on the psychological impact on the child to continue trying in spite of their mistakes and setbacks.
 This is what we call the practice of resilience.
-It is a better engagement methodology to learning.
-And that is what we will practice here.

 - Hard Work Ethics through Challenges